Austin Barnes

-Austin Scott Barnes (born December 28, 1989) is an American professional baseball catcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+Austin Scott Barnes (born December 28, 1989) is an American professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers.
 He played college baseball for the Arizona State Sun Devils.
-Barnes was selected by the Florida Marlins in the eighth round of the 2011 Major League Baseball draft.
-He made his MLB debut with the Dodgers in 2015 and helped the team win the 2020 World Series.
-In addition to catching, Barnes has also played as an infielder.
+Barnes was selected by the Florida Marlins in the eighth round of the 2011 MLB draft.
+He made his MLB debut with the Dodgers in 2015 and helped the team win the 2020 and 2024 World Series.
+He has also played for the Mexico national baseball team.

 Early life

 Barnes was born on December 28, 1989, in Riverside, California, the oldest of four children born to Dennis and Stephanie Barnes.
 Although his mother is Mexican-American, he was raised speaking only English.
 His maternal uncle, Mike Gallego, played in Major League Baseball (MLB) for the Oakland Athletics.
 He began playing baseball at a young age.
 As a shortstop in Little League Baseball, Barnes' nickname was "Hoover", given for his ability to field ground balls.

 He attended Riverside Polytechnic High School, playing on the same baseball team as future Houston Astros outfielder Jake Marisnick.
 He received four varsity letters from Riverside Poly, and served as team captain his senior year.
 As a junior in 2007, Barnes had a batting average of .450, which he improved to .478 as a senior.
 Outside of his high school team, Barnes played on travel teams and in a summer league, which he helped take to the American Amateur Baseball Congress (AABC) Don Mattingly Championship in 2017.